How to & FAQ

 What’s the best way to join the Council meeting webinar?

-1) Download and install the RingCentral Meeting application.
+1) Download and install the RingCentral application.

 2) Ensure you have a good internet connection.